Nat-Stephenson/Hugo_Website_Draft/content/Doodles/_index.md

-In my spare time, I enjoy creating illustrations and doddles.
+**In my spare time, I enjoy creating illustrations and doodles.
 I have now started attending workshops to improve my digital drawing skills and to experiment a little with different styles.
-The tool used is Procreate.
+The tool used is Procreate.**

-Here are some of my illustrations:
+### Here are some of my doodles:

 <div style="display: flex; flex-wrap: wrap; gap: 16px;">
   <img src="/images/illustrations/HobbitDoor.png" alt="Doodle 1" width="200"/>